MatMasIt/nautilus_bookmarks_cli/README.md

 # Nautilus Bookmarks Cli

-The Nautilus Bookmarks Manager is a Bashrc script that allows you to quickly access Nautilus bookmarks from the command line, by just typing the bookmark name.
+The Nautilus Bookmarks Manager is a Bashrc script that allows you to quickly access Nautilus bookmarks from the command line (cd), by just typing the bookmark name.

 Nautilus is the default file manager for GNOME desktop environments.